macauleycheng/aos-dpctl/README.md

 So it only can use dptcl command.

-If you just want dpctl command to test OF switch, you can use this.
+It has been modified to use for brodcom OFDPA pipeline and Accton OF switch, and output message can be convert to json.